phpwomen/combell/CODE_OF_CONDUCT.md

 nationality, personal appearance, race, religion, or sexual identity and orientation.

+For these reasons we require each contributor to be also a public subscriber of [Code Manifesto](http://codemanifesto.com/support)

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment